 Ask students to walk and slide on the ice, and discuss that there is little friction between their shoes and the ice and so they can slip and slide.

 Students take turns to wear a Yaktrax on one foot, and compare how this shoe works on the ice to the shoe without.

 The Yaktrax metal coils (or the spikes or other features of other ice traction gear) dig into the ice.
 This makes more friction between the shoe and the ice, so that you can no longer slip and slide on the ice.

 When we wear ice skates, a thin layer of water between the skate blade and the ice reduces the friction between them, so we can keep moving fast.
 (The rubbing of the skates on the ice helps to melt the surface of the ice.)

 In the sport of curling, the sweeping briefly melts the ice, which reduces the friction and allows the puck to move faster in these places.

-Skis are waxed to promote the optimal thickness of a water layer between the snow and the ski.
+Skis and snow boards are waxed to promote the optimal thickness of a water layer between the snow and the ski.

 Treads on bike tyres, car tyres.